McEazy2700/Geology-Stuff/300level/second-semester/Gel-321-test-study.md

 do not necessarily exhibit foliation, because their minerals do not tend to show alignment.

 ### Classification of Metamorphic Rock
+Metamorphic rocks can be classified based on a variety of criteria
+#### Classification Based on Texture and Structure
-Metamorphic rocks can be broadly classified into two types, foliated and non-foliated.
+Based on Texture and Structure Metamorphic rocks can be broadly classified into two types, foliated and non-foliated.
 Non-foliated metamorphic rocks are formed when the pressure during formation is uniform or low (near the surface).
 They can also form when the parent rock consists of blocky minerals such as Quartz and Calcite in which individual crystals do not align because they are no longer in one direction than the other.
 However, this distinction breaks down in areas of intense deformation where even minerals like Quartz can be squeezed into a long stringer, much like squeezing toothpaste out of a tube.
 Foliated metamorphic rocks are those formed under high differential pressure (when pressure is higher in one direction than another) causing crystals to squeeze and grow in a direction perpendicular to the higher stress.

-#### Types of Foliated Metamorphic Rocks
+##### Types of Foliated Metamorphic Rocks
 Four common types of metamorphic rocks, listed in order of metamorphic grade are slate → phyllite → slate → gneiss
 * Slate: Formed from the low-grade metamorphism of shale.
 * Phyllite: Is similar to slate but has typically been heated to a higher temperature causing the mica to grow larger and